Visit the new website: www.buildyourownguitaronline.com

 HOW GUITAR STRING VIBRATE

-Guitar and bass strings vibrate as a sinusoidal wave moving in infinite patterns called "partials" or "harmonics".
+Strings vibrate as a sinusoidal wave moving in almost infinite patterns called partials or harmonics.

-The points where the strings is firm (nut and saddle on the guitar) are named "nodes" while the points where the string reaches it's maximum width are called "anti-nodes".
+The points where the strings do not move are called nodes and the points where the string vibrates at its maximum amplitude are called "antinodes".

 If we play an open E, we will note that the string is firm at the sides and that the maximum point of vibration is its half.
 This note is called the "tonic" or "fundamental harmonic" and is characterized by the lowest sound and highest volume.